 For the Fathers Who Grieve

-Updated: 3 days ago
+Updated: 14 hours ago

-Strength, however, does not erase sorrow.
+There’s a silent expectation that dads will be ‘the strong one.’
+Strength, however, doesn’t erase sorrow.
 Many fathers live out this role by keeping busy, picking up the extra load – which is a genuine need, but can also serve as a distraction from grieving themselves.
-It is possible to hold both – to stand steady for another while carrying your own ache inside.
+It’s possible to hold both – standing steady for another while carrying your own ache inside.
 Some fathers long to talk about their loss, while others grieve privately, finding it more fitting to carry their sadness alone.
 Both ways are valid.
 What matters is that their grief is acknowledged, not dismissed.
 And even in the midst of this quiet ache, many fathers hold onto the hope of seeing their child again.

 To grant those who mourn in Zion,